Louis George (politician)

 Louis Bertrand George (10 October 1950 – 2 January 2014) was a Saint Lucian politician.
 He was elected to the House of Assembly representing Micoud North constituency in 1982.
 He was a member of the United Workers Party.

 George was Minister for Education from 1982 to 1997.
-He was Leader of the Parliamentary Opposition from 1997 to 2001.
+He was Deputy Prime Minister in the cabinet of Vaughan Lewis.
+Following the 1997 elections, he was Leader of the Parliamentary Opposition from 1997 to 2001.

 He was awarded the Saint Lucia Cross for contribution to national development in 2009.